-Welcome to Common Sense Medicine ® where we try to see our bodies and the practice of medicine that we have established to care for them in a new way.
-Before studying medicine I got a graduate degree in the history of science and ideas so I am interested in why we do things the way we do.
+Welcome to Common Sense Medicine®, where we try to see our bodies and the practice of medicine that we have established to care for them in a new way; we try to make uncommon sense more common.
+Before studying medicine I got a graduate degree in the history of science and ideas so I am interested in why we think and do things in the way we do.

 In medical school it became clear that we still practice medicine as we did a thousand years ago.
 We have refined it and made it scientific, but the principle way of thinking is still the same.
-(If you want more look at the article on blood-letting or the one on honoring defenses under articles of interest.)
-To summarize, current thinking is analytical; it takes the body apart in trying to find what is wrong.
-Sometimes this works and surgery can fix it, but often the problem is more subtle, being manifest in the networks of the human body where analysis is impossible.
-We try to fix these problems with drugs, but the drugs themselves often get recalled a few years later because they too are derived by analytical processes that disregard the networked connections that then are responsible for the unintended negative consequences that get the drug pulled a few years later.
+(If you want more look at the article on blood-letting or the one on honoring defenses under articles of interest in medicine.)
+To summarize, current thinking is analytical; it takes the body apart to try to find what is wrong.
+Sometimes this works and surgery can fix it, but often the problem is more subtle, manifest in the numerous interconnected networks of the human body where analysis is impossible.
+We try to fix these problems with drugs, but the drugs themselves often get recalled a few years later because they too are derived by analytical processes that focus on the problem, disregarding the networked connections that then are responsible for the unintended negative consequences that get the drug pulled a few years later.

 Analysis is linear thinking, but the body is not linear.
 We introduce these ideas in a more developed way in our book, The Boids and the Bees: Guiding Adaptation to Improve our Health, Healthcare, Schools, and Society, and, as the title implies, linear thinking is not limited to our bodies and healthcare.
-Educators wanted to know how our children learn so they experimented with lab rats learning a maze; they learned best with reward for doing it right and repetition for doing it wrong.
+Educators wanted to know how our children learn so they experimented with lab rats learning a maze; the rats learned best with reward for doing it right and repetition for doing it wrong.
 Smiley faces and repetition are now the standard teaching methods everywhere, but this analytically based method completely ignores the innate drive of every living organism to explore, learn about, and master their own environment.
+There is more to us and our children than analytical processes can ever discover.
+All of the so called social sciences (those that deal in any way with human behavior are better seen in this way.
 Even politics fits and there are many articles with political and economic interests.

 Our fundamental mistake is thinking that our system can be analyzed where we take it apart, look at the parts that make up the system, find the faulty one(s), fix them, and put the system back together, working like new.
 This has been the way we have dealt with problems ever since we joined together in groups larger than tribes.